 TAF and Opragon have undergone scientific studies in a number of different contexts.
-Claims regarding the medical need for ultra-clean air in Operating Rooms, the effect it has on lowering SSI rates as well as claims related to the performance of Opragon are all supported by several pieces of scientific evidence.
+Statements regarding the medical need for ultra-clean air in Operating Rooms, the correlation between lower bacteria levels and lower SSI rates as well as statements related to the performance of Opragon are all supported by several pieces of scientific evidence.

 A selection of published studies are listed below:

 Malin Alsved, Anette Civilis, Peter Ekolind, Ann Tammelin, Annette Erichsen Andersson, Jonas Jakobsson.
 Tobias Svensson, Matts Ramstorp, Sasan Sadrizadeh, Per-Anders Larsson, Mats Bohgard, Tina Šantl-Temkiv, Jakob Löndahl (2017).
 "Temperature controlled airflow ventilation in operating rooms compared with laminar airflow and turbulent mixed airflow", Journal of Hospital Infection.
 Link.

 Buhl S., Eschenbecher N., Bulitta C. (2016) Erste Ergebnisse und Erfahrungen mit einem neuartigen OP-Luftungssystem auf Basis einer temperaturkontrollierten Luftströmung.
 Krankenhaus-Hygiene + Infektionsverhütung Volume 38, Issue 2, 67–73

 Bulitta S., Magerl F., Hartwish R., Russwurm B. (2015) CFD analysis of a high-tech operating room using STAR-CCM+®.
 Dynamics 38

 Sadrizadeh S., Tammelin A., Ekolind P. and Holmberg S. (2014) Influence of staff number and internal constellation on surgical site infection in an operating room.
 Particuology, 13, 42-51